ananthakumaran/fdb/README.md

 >
 > **Edsger W. Dijkstra**

-It's still possible that there are a bugs in C API or the NIF implementation, which could lead to VM crash.
+It's still possible that there are bugs in C API or the NIF implementation, which could lead to VM crash.

 ## API Design